lexteamz/website/README.md

 # website (LEx Softworks)

-The source of the LEx [LEx Sofworks site](https://lexploits.top), I decided to make the website open-source, to ensure the transparency behind it.
+The source of the [website](https://lexploits.top), I decided to make the website open-source, to ensure the transparency behind it.